tumaer/SciML/_sources/lecture/cc-2-optimization.md

 What this approach then does is to construct the line through the two points $(x_{t-1}, f(x_{t-1}))$, and $(x_{t}, f(x_{t}))$ on the graph of f, the next iteration is then given by the point where the line intersects the x-axis.

-When our function is first-order differentiable, we can also use the secant-method to derive a second-derivative-free version of Newton's method for optimization.
+When our function is first-order differentiable, we can also use the secant method to derive a second-derivative-free version of Newton's method for optimization.

 $$x_{t+1}=x_{t} - f'(x_{t})\frac{x_{t} - x_{t-1}}{f'(x_{t}) - f'(x_{t-1})}, \quad t \geq 1$$